A Recursive Algorithm for Mining Association Rules: Experimental Study

 \subsubsection{The Moving FIM Application}

 We now present four examples of the Moving FIM application.
 The first step of the Moving FIM application is the construction of the tree of the frequent itemsets based on the first $q$ frequent items.
 The second step consists in actualizing the tree: when a new frequent item arrives, the algorithm adds the frequent itemsets that contain this new frequent item, and delete all the frequent itemsets that contain the most right child of $(\emptyset)$.
+The number of frequent items therefore remains constant and equal to $q$.
+In the experiment, we consider a fixed database.
+Then, to make the moving FIM work, we process the variables of this database one after the other.